 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

-Bayfield prides itself on being an eco-municipality and one of the greenest communities in Wisconsin.
-The city and town of Bayfield have more Travel Green certified businesses than any other community in Wisconsin.
+We pride ourselves on being an eco-municipality and one of the greenest communities in Wisconsin.
+The City and Town of Bayfield have more Travel Green certified businesses than any other community in Wisconsin.
 The City’s website has a link to an article called “It’s Easy Being Green” that endorses green landscaping for historic properties:

 Using native plants in your historic landscape design has benefits that go beyond complementing your building’s historic character, however.
 Local and regional plantings have evolved and adapted to local climate and conditions.
 They often perform much better with less water than plantings that have been transported from other locales.
 There is a term for this approach to landscape design, and it is called xeriscaping.
 It is the landscape equivalent of the philosophy of sustainable design for buildings.
 The idea is that in typical conditions the only water these plants should require, after propagation, is that which is supplied by rainfall, and that they are adapted well enough to their environment not to require chemical inputs.
 Using native plantings has the benefit of helping to maintain the genetic diversity against invasive species, and it also helps to maintain appropriate levels of birds and insects that have evolved in conjunction with the plants.